 As students advance through the Graduate Program, they must make satisfactory progress toward their degree.
-Delays in making good progress put a student at a disadvantage in the competition for financial aid, in the TA rankings, and on the job market.
-Ultimately, students who fail to make satisfactory progress will be dropped from the program.
+Making good progress is required to maintain funding guarantees and puts a student at an advantage in the competition for financial aid, in the TA rankings, and on the job market.
+Students who fail to make satisfactory progress may be dropped from the program.